21 Signs That You’re a Vegan From the South

 Ordering a side of collard greens?
 Maybe some baked beans?
 We know to specify that we want them made without butter—and hold the ham, bacon, and lard, please.

-2. Biscuits are eaten for breakfast, dinner, AND supper.
+2. Biscuits are eaten for breakfast and dinner (or supper!).

-Lots of canned biscuits are accidentally vegan (check your local grocery store brand and be sure to avoid milk).
+Lots of canned biscuits are “accidentally vegan.”
+(Check your local grocery store brand, and be sure to avoid ones containing milk.)
 Or whip up your own homemade biscuits from scratch.

 3. You proudly rock your cruelty-free vegan cowboy boots like a boss.

-It feels darn good to answer, “Well, aren’t your boots made with leather?” with a smile on your face.
+It feels darn good to answer the question “Well, aren’t your boots made with leather?” with a smile on your face.

 4. You’re always pleased to tell your friends that PBR is vegan.